jbcodeforce/eda-kconnect-lab/README.md

 ## Pre-requisites

 The ultimate goal is to run all those components on an OpenShift cluster and use Cloud Pak for Integration with Event Streams and MQ instances.

-For a solution running most of the component locally with Event Streams on Cloud, see the [lab instructions](https://ibm-cloud-architecture.github.io/refarch-eda/technology/event-streams/kconnect/).
+So you need:

+* an OpenShift cluster with at least version 4.4
+* Cloud Pak for Integration 2020.2
+* Event Streams v10 instance

 ## Build and run locally

-We are providing docker compose files and maven pom to build and run the components locally for development purpose.
+We are providing docker compose files and maven poms to build and run each component locally for development purpose.

 ### Build